-1. An appropriately trained licensed medical practitioner is nominated or appointed as a responsible officer.

-2. The designated body provides sufficient funds, capacity and other resources for the responsible officer to carry out the responsibilities of the role.
+- An appropriately trained licensed medical practitioner is nominated or appointed as a responsible officer. - Dr Rajesh Nadkarni, Executive Medical Director/Deputy Chief Executive is the Responsible Officer for the Trust and St Oswald's - 2.
+The designated body provides sufficient funds, capacity and other resources for the responsible officer to carry out the responsibilities of the role.